strapi/strapi/docs/docs/guides/e2e/02-data-transfer.md

 yarn develop
 ```

+> **Tip!**
-> **Tip** If you can't run the test-app because it is not present in the monorepo dependencies you can fix this by making the following change to the root
-> monorepo `package.json` file and running `yarn install` at both the root of the monorepo and the test-app you are running.
+> If you can't run the test-app because it is not present in the monorepo dependencies you can fix this by making the following change to the root monorepo `package.json` file and running `yarn install` at both the root of the monorepo and the test-app you are running.
+>
+> **This change should not be committed**.

 ```
   "workspaces": [